 Perhaps this is how Mr. Trump would review mockups of his nonsensical border "wall".
-Realized here as a giant picket fence from a time when America was GREAT, gold leafed to show off American wealth, 30’ tall and fatally electrified to keep out all the dangerous immigrants.
+Realized here as a giant picket fence (from a time when America was GREAT), gold leafed per Mr. Trump’s decorating taste, 30’ tall and fatally electrified to keep out all the dangerous immigrants.
 See our Home Page for the full story.

 We recently read Stephen O'Shea's, The Alps, A Human History from Hannibal to Heidi and Beyond.
 The writer looks at the history, culture and landscape that comprises this complex part of the Europe.
 We found one of the author's entries particularly relevant in his assessment of the history and conflict in the region:

 "Embracing the irrational can lead to desparately dangerous thinking.
 Nature can be over idealized, and a reinvented past can be twisted out of recognition to serve a dark purpose.
 Nationalism, if excessive, can lead to xenophobia and war.
 And emotion can chase reason out into the wilderness."

 Our design work was recently published in "Signs of Resistance".
 We love the bold tag line...
 "Extreme anger can kick up the creativity to a whole new level".
 Thanks Bonnie Siegler for including us in you book.

 "...I feel that intellectual honesty and balanced judgment have simply disappeared from the face of the earth."
 George Orwell, Diaries

 EVERYONE must speak out against the egregious action's of Mr. Trump's administration and the culpable members of the U.S. Legislature.

 Jeffrey Roberts and Erich Stenzel recently attended the 2017 ALA Design Awards where NWD received a Gold Medal award for the Flying Pigs on Parade design.
 There were many exceptional architecture and design projects represented.
 NWD was honored to have been selected from the prestigious field of entries.
 Among the judge's comments: